Russell Baker: Writer

 Baker wrote or edited seventeen books.
 Baker's first Pulitzer Prize was awarded to him for distinguished commentary for his Observer columns (1979) and the second one was for his autobiography, Growing Up (1982); he is one of only six people to have been awarded a Pulitzer Prize for both Arts & Letters (for his autobiography) and Journalism (for his column).
 He wrote a sequel to his autobiography in 1989, called The Good Times.
 His other works include An American in Washington (1961), No Cause for Panic (1964), Poor Russell's Almanac (1972), Looking Back: Heroes, Rascals, and Other Icons of the American Imagination (2002), and various anthologies of his columns.
 He edited the anthologies The Norton Book of Light Verse (1986) and Russell Baker's Book of American Humor (1993).

 Baker wrote the libretto for the 1979 musical play Home Again, Home Again, starring Ronny Cox, with music by Cy Coleman, lyrics by Barbara Fried, choreography by Onna White, and direction by Gene Saks.
 After an unsuccessful tryout at the American Shakespeare Theatre in Stratford, Connecticut, the show closed in Toronto and never made it to Broadway.
 "That was a great experience," Baker said in a 1994 interview with the Hartford Courant.
 "Truly dreadful, but fun.
 I was sorry [the show] folded because I was having such a good time.
 But once is enough."

 Television host and narrator

-In 1993, Baker replaced Alistair Cooke as the regular host of the PBS television series Masterpiece Theatre.
+Baker replaced Alistair Cooke as the regular host and commentator of the PBS long-running drama television series Masterpiece Theatre, beginning with Season 22 (1992–93) and continuing for over a decade through Season 33 (2003–04).
 "That's talking-head stuff," he said.
 "Television is harder than I thought it was.
 I can't bear to look at myself.
 I fancied that I was an exceedingly charming, witty and handsome young man, and here's this fidgeting old fellow whose hair is parted on the wrong side."

-In 1995, he narrated the Ric Burns documentary The Way West for The American Experience on PBS.
+In 1995, he narrated the Ric Burns documentary The Way West about American western expansion for The American Experience, a long-running documentary series then in its ninth season on PBS.

 Personal life and death

-In 1950, Baker married Miriam Nash, who died in 2015.
+In 1950, Baker married Miriam Nash, who died four years before him in 2015.
 The couple had four children, Allen, Kasia, Michael, and Phyllis.

-Baker died at his home in Leesburg, Virginia, on January 21, 2019, after complications following a fall.
-He was 93.
+Baker died at his longtime home in Leesburg, Virginia (Loudoun County), on January 21, 2019, after complications following a fall.
+He was age 93.